91rinb18/Video-Boning-Knife/FAQ.md

 A: Yes for pure mux (faster, no extra features bloat).
 Shutter good for convert; this for lossless mux.

 **Q: Is there a trial version available?**
-A: Yes!
-10 successful exports. trial.
+A: trial version software is currently being prepared.10 successful exports.
 Each file must not exceed 1GB (1024MB).

 ## 📧 Need Help?
 Email: your-email@example.com |